codeship/screencast-storyboards/rails/github/heroku/storyboard.md

 ![Codeship build without road to success](../screenshots/build-without-road-to-success.png)

 Now let's deploy our application to Heroku.
-We go to our project settings
+We go to our project settings by clicking on the settings icon in the projects dropdown.

 ![Codeship go to project settings](../screenshots/go-to-project-settings.png)

 ![Codeship project settings](../screenshots/project-settings.png)

-and then to the "Deployment" section.
+And then to the "Deployment" section.

 ![Codeship deployment settings](../screenshots/deployment-settings.png)